ontrigger/ItemStatsMod/README.md

 Afterwards, get the zip file from releases and extract the ItemStats folder in BepInEx/plugins.
 That's it!

+# Custom Item API
+In order to use API, add a Bepin SoftDependency to your BaseUnityPlugin annotations.

+Then, create an ItemStatDef for your item (see ItemStatDefinitions.cs for examples).

+Use the R2API ItemApi Submodule to add your item and get its ItemIndex.

+After that, simply call ItemStatsMod.AddCustomItemStatDef(myItemIndex, myItemStatDef)

 # Building

 You will first need the following libraries: